John Lawson (Medal of Honor)

 John Lawson (June 16, 1837 - May 3, 1919) was a United States Navy sailor who received the Medal of Honor for his actions during the American Civil War.

 Biography

-John Lawson was born June 16, 1837. in Philadelphia, Pennsylvania.
+John Lawson was born a free man on June 16, 1837. in Philadelphia, Pennsylvania.
 He enlisted the Navy in New York in December 1863.
 On August 5, 1864, during the Battle of Mobile Bay, while serving in a member of 's berth deck ammunition party, he was seriously wounded after a shell had wounded him in the leg and killed or wounded the rest of his crew.
 Despite his wounds, he remained at his post and continued to supply the Hartford 's guns.
 John Lawson was one of twelve men who received the Medal of Honor for heroism that day.